 - DUS – Orlando (starting 18DEC, 2x weekly)

 The flights will initially be operated by a Privatair Boeing 767-300 (HB-JJF) with Eurowings titles.

-On October 12th Lufthansa Group CEO Carsten Spohr confirmed three more Eurowings long haul routes from Düsseldorf Airport, all starting in Summer 2018:
+On October 12th Lufthansa Group CEO Carsten Spohr confirmed four more Eurowings long haul routes from Düsseldorf Airport, all starting in the Summer season 2018:

 More new Eurowings routes from Düsseldorf Airport to follow.